CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 Repeat this for the other cookies.

-Next we need to print we'll replace the hardcoded cookie data `cookies.html` with data from our cookie collection.
-Jekyll makes collection documents available to us at site.*collection_name*, in this case it's `site.cookies`.
-So let's iterate over our documents and output the data.
+Next we'll replace the hardcoded cookie data in `cookies.html` with data from our cookie collection.
+Jekyll makes collection documents available to us at `site.*collection_name*`, in this case it's `site.cookies`.
+Let's iterate over our documents and output the data:

 {% raw %}
 ~~~html